abhip64/smart-robot-hc/README.md

 # Installation Instructions
-The first step in setting up the work environment would be to install Android Studio.
+The first step in setting up the work environment would be to install Android Studio https://developer.android.com/studio.

 ## ros-java
 The installation instructions followed are for ROS-Kinetic Distro on Ubuntu 16.04.
 Before following the procedure to install ros-java, have the respective ROS Distro installed on your system.
 For more details on the installation of ros-java, check out http://wiki.ros.org/rosjava/Tutorials/kinetic/Source%20Installation.